-- Add To Cart/Buy Now: Make “Add To Cart” button sticky.
+- Add To Cart/Buy Now: Make the “Add To Cart” button sticky.
 Usually, the product pages are long and the user will scroll down to get more details.
-Create a sticky “Add To Cart” so that it will be all time visible to the user even when they scroll down.
+Create a sticky “Add To Cart” so that it will be all-time visible to the user even when they scroll down.

 - Checkout Button: Keep the “Checkout” button sticky too and show at the top of the page.
 It should be visible to the user across any page on the website.
 Sticky “Check Out” button helps the user to know what products are there in the cart and conversion becomes easier.

 Also, keep your “Call To Action” button should be in a different color and a little bigger than other buttons.
 This helps the user to identify which button to click to make the purchase.

 Everybody loves a discount.
 Coupon codes are one of the easy ways to attract customers.
 You can use coupon codes strategically to increase your website conversion rate.
 Below are some of the best ways to start using coupon codes:

 - Re-targeting and Abandoned Cart Recovery: In your cart abandonment or re-targeting campaign, offer coupon codes to the user.
 Also, make the coupon code time-bound so the user can complete his purchase early.
 Coupon code gives them a reason to come back to your website to complete the purchase.